 Type S Mortars

 Type S mortars are for use below grade with typical examples being masonry foundation walls, retaining walls, sewers and manholes and brick pavers.
-Type S is much stronger than Type N with compressive strengths generally ranging from 1800 to 3000 psi.
+Type S is much stronger than Type N with compressive strengths generally ranging from 12 to 21 MPa (1800 - 3000 psi).
 The mix design for Type S is 2-1-9, 2 parts Portland cement, 1 part lime and 9 parts sand.

-Masonry grouts or core fill grouts are used to reinforce hollow concrete masonry units (CMU’s), commonly referred to as block walls.
+Masonry grouts or core fill grouts are used to reinforce hollow concrete masonry units (CMU’s), commonly referred to as concrete block walls.
 The grout is poured into the hollow cavities of the block wall during construction.
-It is a fluid cementitious non-shrink material designed to reinforce CMU’s to increase the strength of the wall as well as bonding the adjacent CMU’s to each other and any steel reinforcement that may be used within the wall.
+It is a fluid, cementitious, non-shrink material designed to reinforce CMU’s to increase the strength of the wall as well as bonding the adjacent CMU’s to each other and any steel reinforcement that may be used within the wall.

-There are also specialty mortars that are used occasionally, Type O, M and rarely Type K. The Type O features low compressive strength at around 350 psi, used typically for interior non-load-bearing walls, similar in use to Type N. Type O however is primarily used in repointing applications due to it’s nice consistency and easy application for that type of work.
-Type O is generally used for interior non-load-bearing walls as well.
+There are also specialty mortars that are used occasionally, Type O, M and rarely Type K. The Type O features low compressive strength at around 2.4 MPa (350 psi), used typically for interior non-load bearing walls, similar in use to Type N. Type O however is primarily used in repointing applications due to it’s nice consistency and easy application for that type of work.
+Type M is generally used below-grade for heavy applications with natural stone as the compressive strength is similar to the stone at around 17 MPa (2500 psi).
 The rarely used Type K is designed for use with historical restoration projects and has an extremely low compressive strength as was typical when ancient or historical buildings were built.